 Chart 2 contains the statistics for those offenses reported to the West Chester University Police Department by the Philadelphia Police Department consistent with the annual request made for such information.
 These offenses are only those recorded for the Uniform Crime Report (UCR).
-These UCR statistics are for crimes that occurred within the Lits Building and on the sidewalk outside of the Lits Building. \\Note-none of the crimes listed in Chart 2 occurred within the suites of offices that make up the Philadelphia Center. \\
+These UCR statistics are for crimes that occurred within the Lits Building and on the sidewalk outside of the Lits Building.
+Note- none of the crimes listed in Chart 2 occurred within the suites of offices that make up the Philadel-phia Campus.

-Chapter 3 of the Pennsylvania Uniform Crime Reporting Act requires the release of crime statistics and crime rates to students and employees, and it requires that those statistics be available to appli¬cants and new employees upon request.
-The crime rate is determined by a formula specified by the Uniform Crime Reporting Act and is calculated by dividing the number of reported crimes by the number of full-time equivalent (FTE) students and employees, then multiplying that number by 100,000.
+Chapter 3 of the Pennsylvania Uniform Crime Reporting Act (18 P.S. § 20.301, et seq.) requires the release of crime statistics and crime rates to students and employees, and it requires that those statistics be available to applicants and new employees upon request.
+The crime rate is determined by a formula specified by the Uniform Crime Reporting Act and is calculated by dividing the number of reported crimes (r) by the number of full-time equivalent (FTE) students and employees, then multiplying that number by 100,000.
+The formula looks like this.